aboutjax/designr-figma-plugin/README.md

 2. Right click anywhere in Figma canvas → Plugins → Manage Plugins
 3. At the right side of the screen, tap "+ Create your own plugin".
 4. Tap "Link existing plugin" and choose the `manifest.json` file inside the folder you unzipped.
-5. Open the plugin by:
+5. Open the plugin by these two methods:
-   - right clicking anywhere on canvas → Plugins → Development → Wahoo Helper.
+   - right clicking anywhere on canvas → Plugins → Development → Designr Helper.
    - `cmd + /` to open Figma menu and search "helper".

 # 🚀 Features